You are here

 - International Walk to School Day.
 In October of every year, millions of children from countries around the world participate in Safe Kids Walk This Way events for International Walk to School Day.

-- Halloween Safety.
+- Halloween Safety/Fall Harvest Activities.
 In the United States on average, children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
 Safe Kids host events to educate families about safety risks and to promote visibility.

 - Environmental Task Forces.
 Each year, coalitions around the country create local task forces with the goal of improving pedestrian conditions for children by making long-term environmental improvements.